 We depend on the investment expertise, skill and network of business contacts of the senior personnel of our Adviser.
 Our Adviser evaluates, negotiates, structures, executes, monitors and services our investments.
 Key personnel of our Adviser have departed in the past and current key personnel could depart at any time.
 Our Adviser's capabilities in structuring the investment process, providing competent, attentive and efficient services to us, and facilitating access to financing on acceptable terms depend on the employment of investment professionals in adequate number and of adequate sophistication to match the corresponding flow of transactions.
 The departure of key personnel or of a significant number of the investment professionals or partners of our Adviser could have a material adverse effect on our ability to achieve our investment objective.
-Our Adviser may need to hire, train, supervise and manage new investment professionals in a timely manner or at all.
+Our Adviser may need to hire, train, supervise and manage new investment professionals to participate in our investment selection and monitoring process and may not be able to find investment professionals in a timely manner or at all.